 The object of practicals, seminars and projects is to impart to the students career related skills.
 The aim is to teach students how to solve problems through actions and reflection.
-The assessment of student performance in practicals, seminars and projects is carried out in the form of continued
+The assessment of

-1 The heads of the individual degree programmes have the accreditation applications ready for inspection.
+&lt;sup>1 The heads of the individual degree programmes have the accreditation applications ready for inspection.